qkfang/lego-robot-ai/cosmosdb/doc-v2/chatgpt/lego-sp-function.md

 Returns the raw, uncalibrated force value of the force sensor connected on port port

+# button module
-# from hub import button
+from hub import button

 ## int button.pressed(button: int) -> int
 This module allows you to react to buttons being pressed on the hub.
 You must first import the  button module to use the buttons.
 ## hub.button Constants